adityakamath/adityakamath.github.io/_posts/2020-06-26-software-design-using-ROS.md

 tags: [roscar, data-acquisition, software, design]
 comments: true
 ---

-### The Robot Operating System (ROS)
-According to the [ROS Wiki](http://wiki.ros.org/Documentation), the Robot Operating System is

-> *an open-source, meta-operating system for your robot.
-It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.*
+According to the [ROS Wiki](http://wiki.ros.org/Documentation), the Robot Operating System is _an open-source, meta-operating system for your robot.
+It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management._

 However, ROS is not really an operating system, but can be instead classified as *middleware*.
 This means that ROS essentially acts as a middle-man or an interface between multiple computational processes.
 ROS also hosts a *HUGE* library of community-developed open-source packages.
 This is a great advantage for roboticists as many standard robotics algorithms/processes/strategies are avaialble as open source packages and you no longer need to re-invent the wheel for common applications.
 ROS also provides a great deal of other tools and utilities such as simulation environments, debugging tools, logging sensor measurements and data analysis.